HungryOrc/hungryorc.github.io/pages/algorithm/algorithm_serializeAndDeserialize_BST.md

 ```
 **The encoded string should be as compact as possible.**

+Note:
-Note: Do not use class member/global/static variables to store states.
+* Do not use class member/global/static variables to store states.
 Your serialize and deserialize algorithms should be **stateless**.
+* Values (int) of TreeNodes can be more than one digit.

 ### Example
 无法举例